saifujasoor/invoice2json/README.md

 # invoice2json
-This python project will enable to convert pdf invoice to Json file.
+This python project will enable you to convert pdf invoice to Json file.

 ### Run for a single pdf file